CVE-2025-30397

 Impact

-Successful exploitation of this vulnerability allows attackers to execute arbitrary code in the context of the current user.
-If the user has administrative privileges, attackers could gain full system control, enabling data theft, malware installation, and lateral movement across networks (Hacker News).
+If successfully exploited, the vulnerability allows attackers to execute arbitrary code in the context of the current user.
+When the user has administrative privileges, attackers could gain full system control, enabling data theft, malware installation, and lateral movement across networks (Hacker News).

 Mitigation and workarounds